bliits/Dota2_Statistics/README.md

 • Extracted and preprocessed data from URL sources using Python utilities.

-• Combined and analized data to obtain an average scale using SQL.
+• Combined and analyzed data to obtain an average scale using SQL.

-• Vizualized data in Tableau (Public) to making a general conclusion.
+• Visualized data in Tableau (Public) to making a general conclusion.

 To view these Tableau Dashboards in Tableau Public, click on the link https://public.tableau.com/app/profile/dmytro.shevchuk/viz/Dota2_project/Dashboard1#1.